 - Allow it to hang and drip for about 1 hour.

-- Sprinkle with died herbs of your choice.
+Place on a cutting board and shape.
+Sprinkle with died herbs of your choice.

 - Refrigerate and serve when set.

 - What type of milk can I use?
 You should use a full fat type milk and avoid ultra-pasteurized as the high heat affects the proteins and curds will not form as well.
 Use the freshest milk possible.

 - Why did my cheese turn out crumbly?
 You may have heated the milk too quickly.
 Consider heating slower.
 As an example, heating from a refrigerated temperature of 38°F to 88°F should take about 12 minutes.
 Slow heating is key.
 You can mash the curds after hanging then add salt, fresh herbs for flavor.
 If you want it creamier add a spoonful of heavy cream and stir it in.